 - Personal credit score requirements vary by lender

 Summary of Best Working Capital Loans

 For quick comparison, we’ve summarized the best working capital loans, lines of credit and lenders for small businesses in the table below.

-|Borrowers with low credit scores|
+|Borrowers with lower credit scores|

-|Borrowers with good credit scores|
+|Borrowers with fair credit scores|

-|Startups and new businesses|
+|Start-ups and new businesses|

-What to Consider When Getting a Working Capital Loan
+When to Get a Working Capital Loan